 One technique is to decide how many miles the vehicle will last before being scrapped.
 There are lots of quotes on the internet in the last few years saying “a typical passenger car should last 200,000 miles”.
 Other quotes about car longevity talk about the average lifespan of a car being almost 12 years.
 This article includes both statements.

 But within each statement, you’ll see the conditional terms “should” and “almost”, plus also the vague concepts of “typical” and “average”.
-We could discuss the underpinning uncertainties and assumptions, but perhaps best just to acknowledge that both numbers are extremely approximate, and while they might be vague fuzzy averages, there are very many cars that last much longer and also very many that last shorter (especially those that get written off after accidents).
+We could discuss the underpinning uncertainties and assumptions, but perhaps best just to acknowledge that both numbers are extremely approximate, and while they might be vague fuzzy averages, there are very many cars that last much longer and also very many that only last for shorter periods – especially those that get written off after accidents.
+Indeed, if you consider accident losses and the premature end-of-life of such cars, it suggests that – much like with people – if you have a car that is already at 100k miles, it has survived 100k worth of “death threats” and so might now last for not just another 100k but maybe for 150k.
+By the same token, if you have a car at 200k that is still running well, you’ll likely keep driving it rather than “kill” it at that point just because it has reached a notional/average end-of-life point.

-Could you however take both these statements at face value?
+Could you however take both the typical age and typical mileage life-statements at face value for the purpose of working out a typical depreciation cost per year or mile?
 Divide the original purchase price of a vehicle by 200,000 and that shows you the car’s cost, amortized over all those miles.
 You could also divide the original purchase price by 12 and that shows you the cost per year of ownership (assuming it is a steady amount every year, it isn’t).

 Take, for example, a $40,000 car.